 - Amendments to the Land Tax Assessment Act 2002 to be introduced into Parliament

-- The former homes of people in full-time care will be exempt from land tax
+- Owner-occupied homes in residential parks to remain exempt from land tax

 Comments attributed to Finance Minister Ben Wyatt: